 What is a charge-off?

-A charge-off occurs when you are seriously delinquent in paying an account.
-Typically, an item is only listed as a charge-off on a credit report once it’s over 180 days late.
+A charge-off occurs when you are seriously delinquent in paying a credit card or other type of debt.
+Typically, an item is only listed as a charge-off once it’s over 180 days late.
 In simple terms, when one occurs, your creditor lists the account as not being collectible.

-If you have a charge-off appear on your credit history, creditors can still try to collect on the debt.
+If you have a charge-off appearing on your credit history, creditors can still try to collect on the debt.
 They will often involve a third-party collection agency to collect the money owed.

 How long do charge offs stay on your credit report?

-If you have even one on your credit report, more than likely you will be declined for most loans as they are one of the worst items to have on your credit history.
-However, it’s possible to have a charge-off removed before the seven-year mark.
+Charge-offs can cause a huge drop in your credit scores.
+Just having one on your credit report will more than likely lead to being declined for most loans or credit cards as they are one of the worst items to have on your credit reports.
+However, it’s possible to remove a charge-off before the seven-year mark.

-Will paying a charge off increase my credit score?
+Will paying a charge off improve my credit score?

-A paid charge-off is better than an unpaid charge off and may increase your credit scores slightly.
-However, even a paid charge off counts as a blemish and will negatively affect your credit scores for seven years.
+A paid charge-off is better than an unpaid charge off and may have a positive impact on your credit.
+However, even a paid charge off counts as a blemish and will still negatively affect your credit for seven years.

 Plus, there are many implications of paying a charge-off based on its age and other factors.
 Review the pros and cons of paying a charge-off before you make a decision.